pinkadotted/beep-searchbar/README.md

 ## Quick start

-Go to the root directory of the project: beep-assignment
+Go to the root directory of the project: beep-searchbar

 ```bash
   npm install